HL7/fhir-birthdefectsreporting-ig/input/pagecontent/scope_of_the_bdr_fhir_ig.md

 * Other relevant clinical data about report subject
 * following contents - to be updated

+Note: The current model for submitting a Birth Defects report is one BD report per encounter (where the encounter deals with a reportable BD)

 ![Birth Defect Report Data Content](BDRcorecontent.png)

 Individual data elements can be mapped to specific resource profiles defined by this and other implementation guides.
 See table below for details: